polyamides header image, shows nylon toothbrushes

 Nylon

-When the first nylon stocking went on sale in America they were so popular that millions of pairs sold in only a few hours and shops quickly ran out of stock.
-However during the Second World War production of nylon was switched to war time and military uses such as parachutes so there was a shortage of nylon stocking.
+When the first nylon stockings went on sale in America they were so popular that millions of pairs sold in only a few hours and shops quickly ran out of stock.
+However during the Second World War production of nylon was switched to wartime and military uses such as parachutes so there was a shortage of nylon stockings.
 After the war ended, DuPont announced the return of nylon stockings.
 This sparked a period of intense demand and even "nylon riots" at stores.
 Women lined up in long queues outside shops, there were even reports of fights breaking out as people scrambled to get their hands on the coveted nylon stockings.

 Nylon-6,6

 There are many different types of nylon but one type; nylon-6,6 is often used in the manufacture of stockings and tights.
-Nylon-6,6 can be made from the reaction of the dicarboxylic acid 1,6-hexanedioic acid (or simply hexanedioic acid) and the diamine hexane-1,6-diamine (or you may see it written as 1,6-diaminohexane).
+Nylon-6,6 can be made from the reaction of the dicarboxylic acid 1,6-hexanedioic acid or simply hexanedioic acid or adipic acid as it is often called and the diamine hexane-1,6-diamine (or you may see it written as 1,6-diaminohexane).
 The name nylon-6,6 comes from the fact that both of the monomers contain six carbon atoms.
 The formation of nylon-6,6 is outlined below:

 formation of nylon-6,6 from 1,6-diaminohexane and hexane-1,6-dioic acid